-Settings for the Plex Media Player app can be accessed from the User Menu located in the upper-right of the the Home Screen.
+Settings for the Plex Media Player app can be accessed from the User Menu (accessed by selecting your avatar image) located at the top of the the Navigation Side Bar.

 Automatically Sign In

 If you’re a member of a Plex Home, you can use this option to have the app automatically sign in to the last used user and bypass any PIN for that user.

 Preview the new Plex experience

 Select to opt-in to preview the new Plex interface.

 Default to the last selected tab when viewing a media source.